NordicSemiconductor/IOS-nRF-Toolbox/README.md

 The nRF Toolbox is a container app that stores your Nordic Semiconductor apps for Bluetooth Smart in one location.

+New in V4.4.3:

+* Fixed a bug causing DFU errors not to be displayed properly on the DFU screen.
+* Added ability to flash SoftDevice + Bootloader Hex files.
+* Updated iOSDFULibrary to version 4.1.0.

 New in V4.4.2:

 * Fixed an issue with glucose monitors context reading that caused a crash or missing data from the reading context